 Chronic inflammatory demyelinating polyneuropathy (CIDP) is an immune-mediated polyneuropathy characterized by symmetric weakness of proximal and distal muscles and by progression continuing > 2 mo.

-Symptoms resemble those of Guillain-Barré syndrome (see Peripheral Nervous System and Motor Unit Disorders: Guillain-Barré Syndrome (GBS)).
+Symptoms resemble those of Guillain-Barré syndrome (see see Guillain-Barré Syndrome (GBS)).
 However, progression for > 2 mo differentiates CIDP from Guillain-Barré syndrome, which is monophasic and self-limited.
 CIDP develops in 3 to 10% of patients with Guillain-Barré syndrome.

 Testing includes CSF analysis and electrodiagnostic tests.
 Results are similar to those in Guillain-Barré syndrome, including albuminocytologic dissociation (increased protein but normal WBC count) and demyelination, detected by electrodiagnostic testing.
 Nerve biopsy, which can also detect demyelination, is seldom needed.